cloudmesh-community/fa18-516-17/paper/paper.md

 # Cloud Security Alliance (CSA) :smiley: :wave: fa18-516-17

-:o:  lots of wrong punctuations
+:o:  lots of wrong punctuations YOU CAN NOT HAVE THE CITATION AFTER THE DOT AS IT OTHERWISE APPLIES TO THE NEXT SENTENCE

 :o: bulleted list use phrase sush as according to - Fixed below! it was not fixed, sio i fixed it